Faith and Facts HERE

 Extraordinary Events Require Extraordinary Evidence HERE

 All too often the criterion is set up that is never used to evaluate other events of the period.
-The Christian position only asks that we use the same reasoning and rational thought that we use to derive what are considered good conclusions in historical investigation, and apply those same means and methods to the New Testament and the resurrection of Jesus.
-Once the criteria and baseline are set, then we input the data and determine whether or not the documents/event stands
+The Christian position only asks that we take the same reasoning and rational thought that we use to come to what are considered good conclusions in historical investigation, and apply those same means and methods to the New Testament and Jesus’ resurrection.